Flyers Available For Download By Clicking The Corresponding Trip

 July 25, 2017 - Saugatuck-The Boat, The Dunes, The Sites - In Saugatuck you can stroll along the boardwalk admiring the boats and explore the dockside shops.
 Ride the Victorian hand-cranked ferry and experience a very wonderful and informatinve Harbor & Land tour that will knock your socks off.
 We'll end our excursion at the corner drug store soda fountain where hand-creamed sodas and malted shakes have been a specialty for 86 years!
 Enjoy the Star of Saugatuck narrated boat cruise.
 Also a dune buggy ride for our group.
 Lots of fun for all.
 Walking the streets of Saugatuck & Shopping.
 Touring Saugatuck on the amphibious Touring Water Taxi, Downtown Saugatuck shops, stores and restaurants, the Kalamazoo River, the Saugatuck Harbor, "local lore" & "crazy people". $95/person

-August 15, 2017 - Gardens of Detroit - On our Tour of Gardens of Detroit it will be fascinating to see how unusual spaces have been turned into proper floral and vegetable plots.
-We'll meet a woman who has a passion for bringing flowers growing in different corners of Detroit together-she mingles wildflowers found in alleyways with her own homegrown annuals, biennials, perennials, trees and shrubs-turning them into beautifuil bouquets.
+August 15, 2017 - Gardens of Detroit - "Detroit's community gardens now produce 200 tons of fresh fruits and vegetables per year, residents who work those gardens eat 2.5 more servings per day of fruits or vegetables than their neighbors, and property values near the gardens are rising by up to 20 percent," reports Forbes.
+Our tour of Gardens of Detroit is fascinating to see how unusual spaces have been turned into proper floral and vegetable plots of plants and floral bursts.
+We'll meet a woman who has a passion for bringing all flowers growing in different corners of Detroit together - she mingles wildflowers found in alleyways with her own homegrown annuals, biennials, perennials, trees, shrubs - turning them into beautiful bouquets.
 Lunch included.
 Guess how I discovered these green spaces! $68/person

 August 17, 2017 – Take a Tour of Historic Palmer Park – Palmer Park is Detroit's under appreciated architectural jewel.
 Stunning apartment buildings, green spaces and lovely homes.
 See the stable of the Detroit Mounted Police.
 Home to 13 miles of hiking and biking trails, picnic pavilions and play scapes.
 We will also visit two historic churches.
 Includes tour of the University District Homes.
 Docents will explain history.
 And, one of the Fisher Brothers "girlfriends" will be along for the ride. $65/person